 GREEN COLOR AND BIG SIZE: bananas.

+GREEN COLOR AND SMALL SIZE: grapes.
+The job is done!
 Here, there is no need to know or learn anything beforehand.
 That means, no train data and no response variable.
 This type of learning is known as Unsupervised Learning.

 Difference b/w Supervised and Unsupervised Learning :